eugenia1984/english/glossary.md

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> C

+- **can** is a modal verb used to express abilities or possibilities.
+It indicates what someone is capable of doing.

 - **cutting-edge**: refers to the most advanced stage of development of something.

 - **cutting-edge gadgets**: are the latest and most advanced tools or devices.